Population: the numbers

 Where we could be going next

 Every two years, the United Nations makes projections for future population growth.
-Its latest medium projection – the most likely scenario – is a population of 9.7bn in 2050 and 10.4bn in 2100.
+Its latest medium projection – the most likely scenario – is a population 10.3bn in the 2080s, two billion more than today.
 Because many factors affect population growth, it makes a range of projections depending on different assumptions.
-Within its 95% certainty range, the difference in population in 2100 from the highest to lowest projection is 3.5bn people – almost half the population we have today.
+Within its 95% certainty range, the difference in population in 2100 from the highest to lowest projection is 3.5 billion people – almost half the population we have today.

 The dotted lines on the graph above shows the UN’s projected population if, on average, every other family had one fewer child or one more child than in the median projection (‘low fertility and “high fertility” scenarios).